 Colon Cancer Causes and Risk Factors

-Colon cancer causes are, as of now, unknown.
+The exact causes of colon cancer are unknown.
 Some risk factors, both controllable and uncontrollable, can influence someone’s odds of being affected by colon cancer.

 - Age, because the risk of developing any cancer increases as age does